 The painting on the left (click to enlarge) is my replica of the Qing dynasty painter Huang Ding's Shan Shui Tu (Picture of Mountains and Water).
-It was chosen by my wife and I thought it was moderately challenging to replicate.
+I thought it was moderately challenging to replicate.
 In 2008, I started it over the July 4th weekend and thought two hours per weekend and eight to ten hours in total would be enough.
 But the effort was underestimated.
 The photo was taken in October just after it was finished.
-It's not bad, since pleasure is in the journey, not at the destination.
+After all, pleasure is in the journey, not at the destination.
 I sit at my drawing table whenever I feel like.
 It's an excellent mind exercise, in the midst of hectic modern life.See also

 Partially Scanned Image (scanner: Lanier LD075 PCL)